 This post was updated to reflect current trends and information.

-In this article, we want to talk about the top EDI messages commonly used by trading partners in the supply chain management.
-We will explain in a clear and easy matter the purpose of the EDI messages and their benefits.
+In this article, we want to talk about the top EDI messages commonly used by trading partners in supply chain management.
+We will explain the purpose of the EDI messages and their benefits.

 What is EDI?

 The acronym of EDI is Electronic Data Interchange.
 The main objective of EDI is to replace the exchange of paper-based business documents.